Chapter 7: The Statistics Of Carnage - The Man Who Saw Tomorrow: Mazi Nnamdi Kanu, His Prophecies, and the Unfinished History of a Great Nation

 Section 1: The Death Toll (2015–2025): 60,000+ deaths

 The Disinterested Observer must confront the “Fog of War” that clouds Nigerian casualty figures.
 In a country where no accurate census exists, counting the dead is an act of rebellion.
+But to understand the scale of the carnage, we must first understand how these numbers are collected, verified, and what they truly represent.

 The Competing Ledgers: